davenquinn/xenoliths/paper/text/figure-captions.md

 (a) FeO vs. MgO for electron microprobe measurements of grain cores, showing range in major-element depletion between samples.
 Dotted lines show Mg\# levels.
+(b) Mg\# (measured with a total iron basis) vs. \ce{SiO2} for the silicate phases in the Crystal Knob peridotite xenoliths.
+This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample.

 ##ca_in_olivine
 Calcium abundance in olivine for xenolith samples, showing the